astral-sh/uv/docs/reference/resolver-internals.md

 are seen, which is in turn dependent on the preferences, e.g., from `uv.lock`.
 So it is possible for the resolver to solve the requirements with specific forks, write this to the lockfile, and when the resolver is invoked again, a different solution is found because the preferences result in different fork points.
-To avoid this, the `environment-markers` of each fork and each package that diverges between forks is written to the lockfile.
+To avoid this, the `resolution-markers` of each fork and each package that diverges between forks is written to the lockfile.
 When performing a new resolution, the forks from the lockfile are used to ensure the resolution is stable.
 When requirements change, new forks may be added to the saved forks.